Ensuring the health and safety of workers and contractors has never been so important

 Maximum fines of $16.5 million for companies with individuals facing 20 years imprisonment if found guilty.

-According to a media release by the Hon Jill Hennessy (Minister for Workplace Safety), "All workers deserve a safe workplace and the proposed laws send a clear message to employers that putting people’s lives at risk in the workplace will not be tolerated."
+According to the Hon Jill Hennessy (ex Minister for Workplace Safety), "All workers deserve a safe workplace and the proposed laws send a clear message to employers that putting people’s lives at risk in the workplace will not be tolerated."

 What impact will these new laws have on PCBUs, building owners, managers and employers?